zdanowiczkonrad/number-currency-format/README.md

  * *spacing?*: `boolean` - Spacing between currency and price.
 By default: `true`

 ## Compatibility
 This works in every modern browser as well as on the server.
-This library does not contain and will never contain any dependency at all.
+This module does not contain and will never contain any dependency at all.
+This module does not use any 3rd party bundler, transpiler, compiler or test runner.
+Vanilla all the way 😎.

 ## Why not using `intl` or other packages?

 Intl does not offer full flexibility around price formatting and has an overhead of loading all locale files.
 Additionally it requires polyfill for old browsers and headless testing.
-This library is bare to the bone and does not contain all possible locales definition and gives you all possible formatting options to support all price known price formats.
+This library is bare to the bone and does not contain all possible locales definition and gives you all possible formatting options to support all known price formats.